ECOC-Sponsored Bird Walks

 Meeting Place: Former Town Hall parking lot, next to the war memorial in downtown Ipswich on Rts.
 1A/133, 100 yards south of Choate Bridge.

 Target birds are waterfowl, raptors and wintering boreal songbirds.
 Very limited walking.
 Carpooling is necessary from the meeting place.
 Co-sponsored by the Brookline Bird Club.

 State of the Birds 3

 Plus ECOC meeting, 7:30-7:45 pm

-Enjoy some spring birding and a BYO sandwich or ”take out” with other club members in Sissy’s lovely farmhouse.
-The traditional bird-shaped cakes plus coffee/teas will be served in loving memory of Dotty Brown and Sarah Robbins who graciously hosted the club each May in Gloucester for over 20 years!
+Enjoy some spring birding and a BYO sandwich or “take out” with other club members at Sissy’s lovely farm.
+The traditional bird-shaped cakes plus coffee and tea will be served in loving memory of Dotty Brown and Sarah Robbins who graciously hosted the club each May in Gloucester for over 20 years!

 From Rte.
 1 driving N: Turn left onto Old Right Rd., across from First Fabricators (note: road not well marked).
 Proceed on Old Right Rd for about 6/10th of a mile until you see a rail fence, a red barn and white house with an old maple tree.
 Park along the frontage from the rail fence and past the house along the Norway Spruces to the field gate.
 Some cars can pull in front of the barn, too.

 From Rte.
 1 driving S: Turn right onto Old Right Rd. across from First Fabricators.
 Proceed as above.